brainflow-dev/brainflow/emulator/README.md

 # BrainFlow board emulator

-This tools were designed to allow developers contribute to this library even if the don't have an access to the OpenBCI board,it works as kernel's module and at least for now supports only file operationas, tty operations may be added in future
+These tools were designed to allow developers contribute to this library even if the don't have an access to the OpenBCI board,it works as kernel's module and at least for now supports only file operationas, tty operations may be added in future

 ## Linux
 Execute the following commands with root privileges to run it on Linux machine: